 Make sure the Vitamin C powder is “acscorbic acid”.
 It’s acidic, like orange juice.
 And it tastes good.
 Do not get the “non-acidic” variety.
 It tastes like chalk, because it is chalk.
 To make it “non-acidic”, they combine it with a buffering agent — calcium.
-Sounds a lot like chalk to me!
+Mmmm.
+Calcium Ascorbate, or some such name.
+Sounds like chalk to me!

 The body expels any MSM it hasn’t used every 12 hours, so taking that mixture twice a day means that there is always MSM in your bloodstream that your body can use for healing.
 It can be used to heal minor wounds, to heal muscles after they have been torn down by exercise, or to heal your aching back!